dataset-ninja/qhdf/ABSTRACT.md

 The **QHDF: QUT-HIA-DAF Field Dataset** was collected in Australia under direct sunlight in a field situation.
 All cultivars in the dataset consist of three classes: *green*, *mixed*, and *red*.
+Agricultural robotics is a rapidly evolving research field due to advances in computer vision, machine learning, robotics, and increased agricultural demand.
+The authors explore the issue of generalisability by considering a fruit (sweet pepper) that is grown using different cultivar (subspecies) and in different environments (field vs glasshouse).

 Note, similar **QHDF: QUT-HIA-DAF Field Dataset** datasets are also available on the [DatasetNinja.com](https://datasetninja.com/):